prantoc/doctors-portal-client/README.md

-# Mobile Planet
+# Doctors Portal

-A resell phone marketplace.Here you can buy and sell your old and new phone easily
+doctors portal help you to book your appointment through online without any trouble at anywhere anytime

 ## Demo Link